lillae/React-Movie-Watchlist/README.md

 # React-Movie-Watchlist

-Created with React hooks, Redux, redux-persist, styled components, Framer Motion and the TMDb API.
+Created with React hooks, Redux, redux-persist, Styled Components, Framer Motion and the TMDb API.

 ## Description:
 Search for Movies and add them to your watchlist.